OPERA-Cal-Val/OPERA_Applications/README.md

     .
     ├── ...
     ├── Flood
-    │   └── Intro_to_DSWx.ipynb                # Create flood map using DSWx from the cloud
+    │   └── DSWx_FloodProduct.ipynb                # Create flood map using DSWx from the cloud
     └── ...

 #### Reservoir